Purpose of the funding

 Paying for transport and access to indoor leisure facilities for weekly PE lessons for those schools with limited indoor space.

-Providing extra, additional activities such as outdoor and adventurour activities.
+Providing extra, additional activities such as outdoor and adventurous activities.

 Purchasing specialist equipment and teaching resources to develop a non traditional activity.